-Experience: Bachelor’s degree in an appropriate field or an equivalent combination of education and experience is required; experience in program planning and administration required, preferably in a social services related setting; experience organizing and coordinating services of volunteers desired; familiarity and knowledge of developmental disabilities is required; requires successful completion of a background check; selected candidate may be requested to complete a pre-employment physical, including a drug screen.
+Bachelor’s degree or an equivalent combination of education and experience is required; experience working in field of developmental disabilities is preferred; experience in a managerial capacity is preferred; requires successful completion of a background check; candidate may be required to complete a pre-employment physical, including a drug screen.

 For more information contact email@example.com.

 PSYCHOLOGY POSTDOCTORAL FELLOWSHIP

 The Ohio State University Nisonger Center – UCEDD (https://nisonger.osu.edu) offers interdisciplinary clinical and research postdoctoral training in intellectual disability (ID) and autism spectrum disorder (ASD).
 The Nisonger Center offers flexible and individualized interdisciplinary clinical and research training in the areas of ID/ASD.
 Areas of emphasis can include diagnostics, the co-occurrence of mental health concerns in ID/ASD, transition, health promotion, adult social programs, school consultation, and scale development.
 Positions also typically include clinical experience in diagnostic clinics, supervised by a licensed clinical psychologist.
 Experiences are available for both pediatric and adult populations based on the interest of the fellow.
 Fellows also participate in the interdisciplinary Leadership Education in Neurodevelopmental and related Disabilities (LEND) program.
 The postdoctoral fellowship is 12 months – beginning 2 August 2021, with an optional second year pending funding.
 Postdoctoral fellow annual salary will follow guidelines set in the NIH Guide Notice (NOT-OD-10-047) and will receive OSU benefits as a “postdoctoral researcher.”